cameronism/ClassyCLI/README.md

 let's bring them together with as little ceremony as possible (as nicely as possible).

 There are already [many awesome command line parsers for .NET](https://github.com/quozd/awesome-dotnet#cli);
-`ClassyCommandLine` is different.  .NET (C# in particular) already requires plenty of boilerplate: classes, methods, return types, parameter types, names on all of them and (basically always) namespaces.
+`ClassyCLI` is different.  .NET (C# in particular) already requires plenty of boilerplate: classes, methods, return types, parameter types, names on all of them and (basically always) namespaces.
-The goal of `ClassyCommandLine` is to provide an excellent command line interface based on the boilerplate you have to write anyway.
+The goal of `ClassyCLI` is to provide an excellent command line interface based on the boilerplate you have to write anyway.
-Your `Main` method really can be just `ClassyCommandLine.Run()` then write plain old methods without special considerations for the command line.
+Your `Main` method really can be just `ClassyCLI.Run()` then write plain old methods without special considerations for the command line.

-One off console app "scripts", power user swiss army knives, and everything in between is supported by `ClassyCommandLine`.
+One off console app "scripts", power user swiss army knives, and everything in between is supported by `ClassyCLI`.

 ## Features